julienmjaquet/Legpro/main codebook.md

 # 6. Automated Coding of CAP topics

-The coding of topics is based on the coding scheme of the [Comparative Agendas Project](https://www.comparativeagendas.net/).
-While for a long time CAP scholars have mostly relied on human coding, a trend towards automated coding has emerged since the last two decades.
+The coding of issue topics is based on the coding scheme of the  [Comparative Agendas Project](https://www.comparativeagendas.net/).
+While for a long time CAP scholars have mostly relied on human coding, a trend towards automated coding has developed in the last two decades.
 Several automated-coding approaches have been tested within the CAP community and beyond (see e.g., Quinn et al. 2010).

-In this research, we relied on different coding strategies.
-A first sample of 2,003 out of 3,460 observations was coded using a correspondence table between the [classified Compilation of federal law](https://www.admin.ch/gov/en/start/federal-law/classified-compilation.html)'s classification scheme (RS codes) and the major CAP topics.
-In order to get those RS codes, we used three methods: part of the data was originally manually coded by human coders as part of another research project.
-However, given that there is no common id variable, the match was performed using the title of the bill (which is case-sensitive) and the date of its adoption.
-This strategy allowed to code about 350 observations.
-Second, another part was coded through web-scraping (about 1,400 observations) while some of these observations were manually corrected by our team of coders.
-Third, about 250 observations were automatically retrieved from the bill first page's footnote, which often indicates a RS code.
+In our research, we relied on different coding strategies.
+A first set of 2,003 out of 3,460 observations was coded using a correspondence table between the [classified Compilation of federal law](https://www.admin.ch/gov/en/start/federal-law/classified-compilation.html)'s classification scheme (RS codes) and the major CAP topics.

-The remaining sample was automatically coded through machine learning.
-We used the algorithmns provided in the R package *RTextTools*.
+The remaining set of bills was automatically coded with machine learning, using the algorithms provided in the R package *RTextTools*.
 On the basis of the french title of the bill, we were able to code 1,112 additional observations (we keep track of observations coded through machine learning with the variable `machine_learning_coded`).

-The precise coding procedure is described hereunder.
-The known sample (2,003 observations) was divided into a training sample (75 \% of observations) and a test sample (25 \%).
-To validate our approach we computed *precision*, *recall* and *F1 score*, statistics often used in the context of automated text analysis (Grimmer \& Stuart, 2013) on the basis of the human-coded sample.
-The *recall* stastistics indicates the number of bills correctly classified in a given topic, divided by the total number of bills that was coded in this topic through the correspondence table strategy.
-The *precision* statistics computes the number of bills correctly classified in a given topic, divided by the total number of bills that the algorithm classified in this topic.
-Finally, the *F1-score* combines the two latter measures to produce an unique measure of classification quality, and is given by:
+The coding procedure was as follows.
+First, we divided the 2,003 bills for which we the CAP topic was available into a training sample (75 % of observations) and a test sample (25 %).
+To validate our approach, we computed *precision*, *recall* and *F1 score* (Grimmer & Stuart, 2013).
+The recall stastistics indicates the number of bills correctly classified in a given topic, divided by the total number of bills that were attributed to that topic according to the correspondence table.
+The precision statistics computes the number of bills correctly classified in a given topic, divided by the total number of bills that the algorithm classified in this topic.
+Finally, the F1-score combines the two latter measures to produce a synthetic measure of classification quality, which is given by:

 <p align="center">
   <img src="images/f1scoreformula.gif" style="width: 50px;"/>